 Galvanic uses chemicals that help dissolve hair follicles, while thermolysis uses heat.
 Some people think that thermolysis is less effective than galvanic, and many electrolysis hair removal clinics use a combination of both.
 As you can imagine – this process is repeated for every hair follicle in the targeted region.

 Electrolysis treatment sessions can range from 15 minutes to one hour.
-It is a safe treatment for anyone over 12, but children under 18 will need permission from a parent or guardian.
+It’s a safe treatment for anyone over 12, but children under 18 will need permission from a parent or guardian.

 Like other hair removal techniques, electrolysis has some risks and side effects.
 Here are some common side effects: